gomorpheus/morpheus-apidoc/source/includes/_invoices.md

-zoneId |  | If specified will return an exact match on zone (cloud) ID instanceId |  | If specified will return an exact match on instance ID serverId |  | If specified will return an exact match on server (host) ID clusterId |  | If specified will return an exact match on cluster ID active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant.
+zoneId |  | If specified will return an exact match on zone (cloud) ID instanceId |  | If specified will return an exact match on instance ID serverId |  | If specified will return an exact match on server (host) ID active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant.